 For federal income tax purposes, a dependent is either a qualifying child or a qualifying relative.
+A qualifying child or relative must be a U.S. citizen or resident alien, or a resident of Canada or Mexico.
+There is an exception for certain adopted children.

-To claim a qualifying relative as a dependent for federal purposes, you must meet the following 5 tests:
+To claim a qualifying child as a dependent for federal purposes, you must meet the following 5 tests: